Data Center Migration to Cloud Checklist

 3. Execution of the Data Center Moving

 The planning has been done and resources are ready to turn up at the new data center location or the public cloud, it is time to execute the move.
 Considerations during the data center moving:

 - Know who is responsible for which aspects of the move.
 The last thing you want to happen is for assumptions to be made and responsibilities for crucial aspects of the move to fall through the cracks.

 - Create a detailed action plan with everyone involved with the migration project.
 List out responsibilities.

-- Have contact information of everyone involved, phone numbers etc., so that time is not wasted trying to find contact information instead of working on potential issues that may arise.
+- Have contact information of everyone involved, phone numbers, etc., to avoid wasting time trying to find contact information instead of working on potential data center move issues that may arise.